vmpuentes/Portfolio-Landing-Page-sept-17/README.md

 # Portfolio-Landing-Page-sept-17
-This will later act as a landing page for my programming portfolio.
+This will later act as a landing page for my programming and coding portfolio.
 My plan is to showcase my projects that I think are the most polished, but for now, I'd just like to share a few that I've worked on with other classmates.

-#### _{Portfolio Landing Page}, {September 2017}_
+#### _Portfolio Landing Page, September 2017

 #### By _**{Victor M. Puentes Jr.}**_